 - “Trek” (season two) – Here’s a classic Phelps tough guy role, as he inserts himself between two vicious antagonists in order to lead the team to a stolen art treasure.
 Just an okay plot, but great production values and a great role for Phelps.
 He would play variations on this role throughout the series.

-- “The Seal” (season two) – The famous “cat burglar” episode, wherein the team infiltrates the impregnable vault of callous businessman Darren McGavin in order to liberate a stolen artifact.
+- “The Seal” (season two) – The famous “cat burglar” episode, wherein the team infiltrates the impregnable high-rise vault of callous businessman Darren McGavin to liberate a stolen artifact.
 Yes, they use an actual cat!
-Graves scores here both for his amusingly affected Cleveland businessman and the way he convincingly communicates with the feline guest star. (“Don’t drop it!”)
+Graves scores here both for his amusingly affected Cleveland businessman and his convincing rapport with the feline guest star. (“Don’t drop it!”)

-- “The Mind of Stefan Miklos” (season three) – Probably the best Mission ever.
-Phelps hatches his most complicated plan ever to fool an equally brilliant enemy investigator who’s attempting to verify the accuracy of some stolen intelligence.
+- “The Mind of Stefan Miklos” (season three) – Perhaps the best Mission ever, and certainly the most elaborately plotted.
+Phelps hatches his most complicated plan to fool an equally brilliant enemy investigator who’s attempting to verify the accuracy of some stolen intelligence.
 If you only watch one episode of Mission: Impossible, watch this one.

 - “Nicole” (season three) – The show tried a number of whirlwind romances during its run, but most of them fail.
 This one (from the same writer as “Miklos”) is a dark and twisty adventure, and one of the few credible Mission romances, as Phelps falls for guest star Joan Collins.

 - “The Numbers Game” (season four) – A great time warp/big store con.
 The team convinces evil dictator Torin Thatcher that World War III is under way, by sealing him into a bunker and manipulating his isolated environment.
-Phelps’ schemes often cast him as the strict authoritarian type in the con, and his fanatical military officer here is a great example.
+Phelps’ schemes often cast him as the strict authoritarian type, and his fanatical military officer here is a great example.
 (Also a great outing for Leonard Nimoy as a surly subordinate with whom Phelps clashes.)

 - “Fool’s Gold” (season four) – This episode, in which the team thwarts an economy-wrecking counterfeiting plot, focuses largely on amusing, scheming chemistry between Leonard Nimoy and Nehemiah Persoff, but Graves is great here in a supporting role as a repressed, prudish baron who falls pray to blackmail.